 The ‘cleaned’ profits from the legit business are reinvested into another source.
 This moves the money into the wider economy.
 Once the funds hit a truly legitimate source without criminal links, it’s much harder to discover the money laundering offense.

-What type of money laundering can occur in your company?
+What are the ways money can be laundered in your company?

 There are a few different money laundering examples on a corporate fraud level.
 Here are some of the most common: